FlashpointProject/fpcurator/README.md

 If you are looking for command line usage, run `fpcurator --help` or `fpcurator.py --help` in the terminal of your choice.

+You can launch the script using `poetry run python fpcurator.py`.

 ## Auto Curator Website Support

 The Auto Curator supports auto curating games from these websites: